RedBearAK/toshy/README.md

 ### Debian and Debian-based distros

-- LMDE 5/6 (Linux Mint Debian Edition)

-    - Default desktop is Cinnamon

-- Kali Linux 2023/2024 (Debian-based)

-    - Tested with default desktop of Xfce
-    - GNOME & KDE Plasma available in Kali installer

-- PeppermintOS (Debian-based)

-    - New release based on Debian 12 tested
-    - Desktop is Xfce4 v4.18

-- Deepin 23 (Debian-based)

-    - NOTE: Long delay before services start (Zenity error?)

-- Q4OS 5.2 (Debian-based)

-    - Trinity desktop ISO tested.

 - antiX 22.x/23.x (Debian-based, related to MX Linux)

     - Preliminary support, no SysVinit services yet, so no auto-start.
     - Starting only the "config script" from the tray icon menu should work now.
     - Use `toshy-config-start` or `toshy-config-verbose-start` for manual start.
     - Only "rox-icewm" desktop verified/tested.

-- MX Linux 21.x/23.x (Debian-based, related to antiX)

-    - Preliminary support, no SysVinit services yet, so no auto-start.
-    - Starting only the "config script" from the tray icon menu should work now.
-    - Use `toshy-config-start` or `toshy-config-verbose-start` for manual start.
-    - Choosing advanced options and booting with `systemd` will work fine.

 - Debian 12 tested and can be made to work: